ThomasSiegmund/D3TableFilter/README.md

 While the example is an serious application of D3 to generate good looking an correctly formatted tables, the following section is on the border of eye candy (or maybe a little bit beyond).

 The ```cellFunctions``` argument can be used not only to format numbers, but to turn them into SVG graphics within a cell.
 The following code replaces numbers in the third column (```col_2```) into SVG filled circles.
 The area of the circles is scaled proportional to the numeric values.
-The finally the numbers are shown centered inside the circles.
+Finally the numbers are shown centered inside the circles.

 ```r
     cellFunctions <- list(